suburns05/suburns.github.io/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is designed top act as a hub for my team project.
-It collects the data from our sensor circuits, along with its input controlls, to send signals to the lighting circuit.
-It has 3 buttons for hands on control along with a potentiomitor to act as a brightness control for the light.
+This schematic is designed to serve as the central hub for my team’s project.
+It gathers data from the sensor circuits, along with input controls, and sends the corresponding signals to the lighting circuit.
+The board includes three buttons for manual control and a potentiometer to adjust the light’s brightness.

-It is undecided if this board will have the master code to take the raw signal from the sensor boards or it would just read values from them.
-As seen on the board there are many points to test and measure the hardware incase of failure.
-In the extream sitiation where all control fails the senser board alone should provide enough "control" to make the light work as intended.
+It has not yet been decided whether this board will run the master code to process raw signals from the sensor boards or simply read their values.
+As shown, there are multiple test points for measuring and troubleshooting the hardware in case of failure.
+In the unlikely event that all control systems fail, the sensor board alone should still provide enough functionality to operate the light as intended.

 ![schematic](image.png){style width:"350" height:"300;"}